What is the Strategic Financial Advisers commitment?

 We believe that this Statement will address any potential concerns you may have about how personal information you provide to us is collected, held, used, corrected, disclosed and transferred.
 You can obtain more information on request about the way we manage the personal information we hold.
 If you seek any further information please contact.

-Which of my information does Financial Masterplan collect & why?
+Which of my information does Strategic Financial Advisers collect & why?

 In the course of our activities we collect and hold personal information on both our clients, through our network of professional financial services advisers, and on the professional members of our organisation, including information on our representatives and product providers.

 For our advisory clients, such details are collected for the purpose of determining the most appropriate financial advice for that client and which of the many available strategies, including the selection of products, services and facilities is optimal for the client’s use.

 We will only collect personal information from you that is necessary for one or more of our functions and activities.
 We will only collect personal information from you by lawful and fair means, without being unreasonably intrusive, such as when you complete a client data collection form, application form, insurance proposal, finance proposal etc.

 At or before the time we collect personal information from you we will take reasonable steps to inform you why we are collecting that personal information, who else we might disclose that personal information to and what will happen if you do not provide personal information to us.

 Wherever it is lawful and practicable, we will give you the option of not identifying yourself or not providing personal information when entering transactions with us.
 However, failure to provide full and complete information may mean that we are unable to provide services to you.

 Where reasonable and practicable, we will only collect personal information about you, from you.
 We will also take reasonable steps to keep your information accurate, complete and up-to-date.